Bird Watching

 A small cove situated at the base of the cliffs between Teignmouth and Dawlish.
 A small isolated beach used primarily by local residents.

-6. Add Little Haldon Heaths to your Itinerary
+14. Add Canonteign Falls to your Itinerary

 Exeter